emilio2601/scpy/docs/index.rst

 Contribute
 ----------
-Contributions are really welcome, whether they are bug reports/fixes, new features, documentation writing, really anything is appreciated.
+Contributions are really welcome, whether they are bug reports/fixes, new features, documentation writing, test writing, really anything is appreciated.

 You can send a pull request to our GitHub repo: https://github.com/emilio2601/scpy